 Well, if you call some of the shadier garage makeover businesses in our service area, you will get quoted a very expensive price.
 Some of our customers got quotes from our competitors who wanted to charge $8 - $12 per square foot to coat their garage floor.
 That’s almost criminal.

-A professionally installed, epoxy/Polyaspartic decorative chip floor coating needs not cost any more than $6 per square foot for a two car garage with good condition concrete.
+A professionally installed, epoxy/Polyaspartic decorative chip floor coating needs not cost more than $8 per square foot for a two car garage with good condition concrete.
 Our warrantied, easy to clean decorative chip floors are even less than that.
 I admit it’s not cheap.
 But neither was that SUV that will look better on a beautiful (well done) garage floor coating.

 And, don’t get fooled by the # of layers some other companies talk up, the math doesn’t always add up (see Garage Coatings Math: When 3 is Greater Than 5).